pachterlab/scRNA-Seq-TCC-prep/README.md

 ### Pseudoalignment

 The computation of transcript compatibility counts is performed using __kallisto__ with by running `python compute_TCCs.py config.json` followed by `python prep_TCC_matrix.py config.json`.
-The first script runns __kallisto__ and the second step computes a pairwise distance matrix between cells that is essential for analysis.
+The first script runs __kallisto__ and the second step computes a pairwise distance matrix between cells that is essential for analysis.
+The result of running the two scripts is the generation of three files needed for analysis: `TCC_matrix.dat`, `pwise_dist_L1.dat` and `nonzero_ec.dat`.

+Note that the entire workflow can be run using the master script `10xDetect_and_Prep.py` although as explained above we recommend examining the barcode data using the Jupyter Notebook in the barcode identification and error correction step.

 ### Analysis

+The `TCC_matrix.dat` file contains a matrix that specifies, for each cell, a list of transcript sets with associated counts.
+Those counts, called transcript compatibility counts, are explained in [Ntranos _et al._ 2016](http://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0970-8).
+The are the starting point for downstream analysis of the data.

+The analysis workflow for an experiment will depend on the specifics of the data and the questions associated with it.
+To help users get started, we have provided two examples based on datasets distributed by 10X: an experiment with both human and mouse cells and an analysis of peripheral blood mononuclear cells.